nicoraith/ada-template-website/README.md

     <td><img src="assets/img/MFRatio.png" width=500 ></td>
   </tr>
  </table>

-&emsp;&emsp; Now that we have confirmed there is indeed some surface level imbalances in representation, we will continue to explore further.
+&emsp;&emsp; In _Figure 4_ below, we depict the proportion of actors by gender through time.
+Once again we note a disparity in the data - namely that women are __less present__ in cinema than men over the last odd century.
+We note irregularities in the data in early years (roughly 1880's-1910's), as well as the last decade.
+This is once again due to the tiny samples being drawn from as seen in <a href="#F1"><i>Figure 1 </i></a>.
+The small data sizes available for these early years give rise to wide, irregular outcomes.
+This disparity of women in cinema leads to a significant limitations on the types of characters they represent and the stories told.
+Now that we have confirmed there is indeed some surface level imbalances in representation, we will continue to explore further.

 <br />
 <br />
 <br />

+### Taking a Deeper Dive

 ### Data Analysis
 * NLP: Agent, Patient, Attributes